Since 2002

 Gap Assessment First

-We inventory current policies, map ePHI data flows, review existing controls, and assess where documented practices diverge from operational reality before making any recommendations.
+We inventory current policies, map ePHI data flows, review existing controls, and compare documented practice against observed practice.
+The distance between the two is where the findings live.

 Scaled to Your Organization